cdelaof26/libBasicUI/README.md

 ### What is this?

-This is a tiny library built on top of Java Swing library, it mainly uses _custom-painting_ technics to have a customized look and feel cross-platform.
+This is a tiny library built on top of Java Swing, it mainly uses _custom-painting_ technics to deliver a modern look and feel while being desktop cross-platform.

 ### Dependencies

-1. Oracle Java 8 or newer, alternatively OpenJDK 8 or newer
+- Java 8 or newer

 ### Disclaimer